Make Rose Gold Pink Bath Bombs Recipe

 Make these lush-inspired millennium pink bath bombs for a fun gift or for yourself!

 This recipe for pink bath fizzies is so simple, anyone can do it.
 And that pretty painting part?
 It’s so modern and the secret to it is that there is NO secret – it’s so easy.
-If you’re ready to tackle this easy DIY, let’s get started.

 No Time to Make This Now?
 Save or Share for Later

-Need to grab some supplies?
-Save this to a bath bomb recipe pin board or share it on Facebook.
+If you love these but can’t get started right now, save this to a bath bomb recipe pin board or share it on Facebook.
 Use the sharing buttons to make this easy to find when you’re ready to begin.

 Photo collage showing how to make millennium pink bath bombs with text which reads make this gift idea diy rose gold bath bombs.